 - Alphabet motions

-What are other teachers saying about the Alphabet Guided Reading with Decodable Readers unit?
+What are other teachers saying about the Science of Reading Guided Curriculum Pre-Readers Unit?

 I used these in my guided reading group for students who are still having trouble identifying letters and beginning sounds in words.
 My group was super engaged and able to identify the sound with the repeated sounds.
 Love these books!Laura R.